aaroneg/PS-CodeSigning/README.md

 Also contains an ISE add-on to actually sign the script once you have a cert.

 ## Pre-requisites:
-* Ability to enroll in a code signing certificate on the enterprise CA you configure
+* Ability to enroll a code signing certificate on the enterprise CA you configure.

 ## Additional Sources:
 ```